 So, it is best if you can dedicate your time to solving the definite sets in the last part of the session.

 #6 – How to Prepare for Quant?

 Quant or Quantitative Aptitude mainly has 2 rounds – R-I and R-II.
 To practice both the rounds, follow this formula – A ∩ B. To answer maximum questions in both the rounds, divide the time.
 So, allot 12 minutes for practising R-I.

 Consider that A comprises 1 or 2 liner questions and B are those questions that are familiar to you.
-Now, either during examination or while practicing with a mock test, if you come across descriptive questions (asked in 4 to 5 lines), simply skip that question for that moment.
+Now, either during the examination or while practising with a mock test, if you come across descriptive questions (asked in 4 to 5 lines), simply skip that question for that moment.
 Later you can come back and solve it.
 Probably, after solving the simpler questions.

-Now, if you come across small questions, the answers to which you know, simply solve it and move ahead.
+Now, if you come across small questions, the answers to which you know, simply solve them and move ahead.
 But don’t try to invest time in difficult questions at the beginning of the session.
 In the meantime, you need to keep in mind that you will have 12 minutes for Round 1 and you need to be at the 24th question.
 Following this strategy, you shall be able to complete at least 6 – 8 questions.

 If not, you still have time to revise and practice.
 Become a bit aggressive during the preparation time and try to solve at least 12 to 14 questions out of the 24 questions.
 However, don’t rush.
 Set 12-14 questions as your highest goal and gradually move towards it.

 Quick Overview of CAT Preparation 2022 – Real-time Practice